Last Updated on January 28, 2024 by Carrie Stephens

 Strokes happen when blood can’t reach the brain due to a blocked artery or vein (less common).

-Birds can have thrombotic strokes (blood clots that develop in the blood vessels in the brain) and embolic strokes (a blood clot that develops in the body that travels to the brain via the bloodstream).
+Birds can have thrombotic strokes (blood clots that develop in the brain’s blood vessels) and embolic strokes (a blood clot that forms in the body and travels to the brain via the bloodstream).

 Hemorrhagic strokes occur due to bleeding in or around the brain.

 These can be intracerebral hemorrhages, where the bleeding comes from blood vessels within the brain.
 Subarachnoid hemorrhages can also occur due to bleeding in the subarachnoid space.

 Strokes can occur suddenly, sometimes instantly ending the parrot’s life.
 In other cases, they lead to loss of movement (paralysis) or recovery with few lasting ill effects.

 Here are the ways strokes affect parrots: